Our Hiring Process

 What to expect after you have applied for a position.

-If during any part of the application and hiring process you need a special accommodation for your disability, please notify the hiring/servicing personnel office who will make reasonable accommodations on a case-by-case basis.
+If during any part of the application and hiring process you need a reasonable accommodation for your disability, please notify the hiring/servicing personnel office who will ensue the accommodation request is processed, on a case-by-case basis, in accordance with the Reasonable Accommodation Program policy.
 Please note that anyone with a disability may be employed in a law enforcement position if they meet the medical and physical requirements (see below) for correctional work, with or without reasonable accommodations.

 Equal Opportunity Employer